ossrs/oryx/README.md

     * `vlive` The storage directory for virtual live, save video files.
     * `transcript` The storage directory for transcription, save transcription files.
     * `nginx-cache` The storage directory for nginx cache, save cache files.
+    * `srs-s3-bucket` The mount directory for AWS S3 compatible storage.

 You can use environment variables to modify the settings.